richalvarez1216/mtc-infra-dev/README.md

-# mtc-infra-dev
+ # This is a dev terraform repository is for infra devops training.
-terraformCode for MTC
+  This infra was last modified by: Rich Alvarez